Inferensys/stallion/README.md

-# Stallion

 ![Stallion cover](docs/stallion-cover.svg)

 A Multi-Agent Orchestration platform that plans the work, assign agents, show the graph, run the job in a VM sandbox (E2B), and let a end-user user see what happened.

 That is the thing teams usually discover they need after the first impressive prototype.

 If you are building something closer to Devin, Claude Code, GitHub Copilot Workspace, or an internal version of Salesforce Agentforce, this repo is a useful starting point.
-Not because it is finished.
-Because the shape is right.

 It has:

-- a planner that turns a request into agents and tasks
+- a planner agent that turns a request into description, agents and tasks
 - a graph that shows dependencies instead of hiding them in chat
-- a review step before agents run
+- QnA & review step before agents run
 - realtime agent and tool activity
-- a sandbox control path
-- a workspace/file inspector
-- auth, admin, billing, team, integration, and audit screens around the core workflow

 ## The Demo